vincbeaulieu/Arduino-Delay-Management/README.md

     print();
 }
 ```

-Each task has its own assigned previous_time and a set delay, and will only execute when the elapsed time has passed.
-After which, the associated previous_time is reset to the current_time held by millis().

 ## Additional Informations:
 The delay management algorithm presented in this documentation is an overly simplified version of a scheduling algorithm (scheduler).
 However, the algorithm presented in this documentation only handles soft-deadlines, it is not designed for hard-deadlines.